Exaii2/blender-creature-limb-drawer/README.md

 ![LimbPoint_1](https://user-images.githubusercontent.com/18192380/217843290-3f5399d3-efb9-4972-97b6-24150785dd69.png)

 You can also change at the edge-length corresponding to certain limb-collections.
+The current edge-lengths are not adjusted for small-scale modelling.
+Scaling your control structure and applying the scaling will cause the geometry instances to update.

 ![LimbPoint_LengthValues](https://user-images.githubusercontent.com/18192380/217843809-90a0e588-6181-4e16-bf66-335f83cc7c94.png)

 As the geometry nodes create lots of clipping meshes, one can also use the remesh modifier to reduce complexity.
 Applying a remesh modifier after the geometry nodes modifier on the control structure will create a smoother surface.
 Apply in order when you want to generate UVs or bake texture.
 By my experience, voxel-based remesh tends to have smoothest results - you can also try to use Sharp with an level of about 8 and uncheck the 'remove disconnected' - this can create more worn-down results, especially at parts where the LimbParts overlap.

 Save your progress regularily.

 # CONTENT